Obstetrics and Gynecology

 1. What every clinician should know

 The dermatoses of pregnancy include skin conditions occurring almost exclusively during the gravid or puerperal state.
-The cutaneous diseases specific to pregnancy include pemphigoid gestationis (PG) and pruritic urticarial papules and plaques of pregnancy (PUPPP).
+The cutaneous diseases specific to pregnancy include pemphigoid gestationis (PG) and polymorphic eruption of pregnancy (PEP).
 Atopic eruption of pregnancy (AEP) has recently been added to the literature to represent several less specific pruritic eruptions.
 Pustular psoriasis of pregnancy, left out of many current texts on dermatoses of pregnancy, has many characteristics of a true dermatosis of pregnancy.
 Intrahepatic cholestasis of pregnancy (ICP), though not a dermatosis in the strict sense of the word because there are no primary lesions, is an important cause of itch and secondary skin lesions in pregnancy.
 These dermatoses will be discussed below.

 PG, previously known as herpes gestationis, is the most fully understood of the specific dermatoses of pregnancy.
 It is a rare autoimmune bullous disease occurring during pregnancy or rarely with trophoblastic tumors.
 Classically the eruption occurs during the second or third trimester, may diminish weeks before delivery and flares at time of delivery or immediately postpartum.
 Typically, the rash of PG begins on the abdomen and may surround or directly involve the umbilicus.
 Initial lesions are urticarial papules and plaques that progress to vesicles and bullae and spread to the extremities (